 If the pupil's attendance falls below 85% of lesson time for a course it may be very difficult to satisfactorily complete the above course criteria.
-Attendance, whilst not a criterion in itself, is regarded seriously.
-Students will be notified if they are at risk.
+Attendance, whilst not a criterion in itself, is regarded as an important factor in learning success.
+Students and parents/carers will be notified if they are at risk.